Enigma A →

 website has since disappeared.
 The current whereabouts of the H29

 Setting the key of the H29 is rather straight forward.

-As all cipher wheels are permanently mounted on a single
+As all cipher rotors are permanently mounted on a single

 axis, they cannot be removed or swapped.
 When setting the